Jenna Dewan Cradles Baby Bump In See-Through Lace Dress

-Jenna Dewan is celebrating her pregnancy with a fairytale photoshoot.
+Jenna Dewan is celebrating her pregnancy with a fairy tale photoshoot.
 The actress and dancer, 38, posed for People magazine wearing a see-through lace dress with ruffled sleeves, and fans are mesmerized by how beautiful she looks.

 In a series of behind-the-scenes photos posted to Instagram, the World of Dance host is seen cradling her belly as she wears a flowing lace gown.
 Her long legs can be seen through the lace material as she poses for several shots for the magazine, and her dark hair is long and wavy.

 In one especially sweet shot, Dewan gazes lovingly at her boyfriend, actor Steve Kazee, as he holds her in his arms.
-There is also a more light-hearted clip of the expectant mama dancing.
+There is also a more lighthearted clip of the expectant mama dancing.

 Fans hit the comments section to remark on the “stunning” and “gorgeous” photos posted by the star.